MUTYH Monoallelic gene

 MUTYH Monoallelic gene Overview

-MUTYH-associated Colorectal Cancer Risk 1, 2, 3, 4, 5
+Carrier Status for MUTYH-associated polyposis syndrome (MAP) 1, 2, 3, 4, 5

 • Individuals with mutations in both of their copies of the MUTYH gene (biallelic mutations) have a condition known as MUTYH-associated polyposis (MAP), which is associated with a high risk for cancer.
 This patient does not have a diagnosis of MAP, but may have relatives who are at risk for this condition.
 Please see the Information for Family Members section below for details.